-Prerequisite(s): Completion of a minimum of 54 credits including MARK 1115 with a minimum "C" grade and 6 credits of university-transferable English or Communications with a minimum "C" grade; or with the permission of the department.
+Prerequisite(s): Completion of a minimum of 54 credits including MARK 1115 with a minimum "C" grade and 6 credits of university-transferable English or Communications with a minimum "C" grade; or department permission.

-Effective Summer Semester 2011, prerequisites for this course are changed to the following: Completion of a minimum 54 credits including MARK 1115 with a minimum "C" grade, and 6 credits of university-transferable English or Communications with a minimum "C" grade; and a minimum "C" grade in CMNS 2228; or with the permission of the department.
+Effective Summer Semester 2011, prerequisites for this course are changed to the following: Completion of a minimum 54 credits including MARK 1115 with a minimum "C" grade, and 6 credits of university-transferable English or Communications with a minimum "C" grade; and a minimum "C" grade in CMNS 2228; or department permission.